-Final part of my mini feature on touring Hong Kong tour with the 2012 open-world adventure game, Sleeping Dogs.
+Final part of my video game tourist feature on touring Hong Kong tour with the 2012 open-world adventure game, Sleeping Dogs.
 I’ve saved the best of Hong Kong Island for this part!

 All game screenshots are owned by United Front Games and Square Enix London.
 Consider getting a copy of Sleeping Dogs today!